Jarrome/Jarrome.github.io/_pages/about.md

 ### News

+* Paper _Area Graph: Generation of Topological Maps using the Voronoi Diagram_ acc to ICAR2019 (29 Sept, 2019. )

 * Granted the award of DAAD-Short-term scholarships (13 August, 2019. )

 * Attend RCAR2019 and present the work (4-9 August, 2019, in Irkutsk. )